Macrometacorp/docs/docs/search/patterns.md

   }
 ```

-Execution of the above query should result in 859 results.
+This example should query 859 results.

 ## Faceted Search